NVIDIA/NeMo/docs/source/core/core.rst

 Element type inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Neural types in NeMo support Python inheritance between element types.
 Consider an example where you want to develop a Neural Module which performs data augmentation for all kinds of spectrograms.
-In ASR two types of spectrograms are frequently used: mel and mfcc.
-To express this we will create two 3 classes to express
+In ASR, two types of spectrograms are frequently used: mel and mfcc.
+To express this, we will create 3 classes to express
-element's types: `SpectrogramType`, `MelSpectrogramType(SpectrogramType)`, `MFCCSpectrogramType(SpectrogramType)`.
+element's types: ``SpectrogramType``, ``MelSpectrogramType(SpectrogramType)``, ``MFCCSpectrogramType(SpectrogramType)``.

 .. code-block:: python